hrx1/angr-ctf-tutorial/README.md

 Directories in the root of this repo:
  - `bin` - contains binaries used in this CTF;
  - `materials` - contains PDF of presentation from which I've learned a lot;
- - `my_playground` - contains some examples I've came up with during my learning phase;
+ - `my_playground` - contains some examples I've come up with during my learning phase;
  - `my_solutions` - contains solutions I've come up with for angr on 15.6.2021.;
  - `official_solutions` - solutions found on `jakespringer` repo;